There are specific and predictable keys that result in inspiring financial planning meetings every time.

 Key number 2 – Establish what your client wants from the meeting

-Your client is giving up their valuable time to be in the meeting, so it is respectful to clearly understand why.
-Without asking you are likely to be making assumptions and these can easily be incorrect or incomplete.
+If you fail to establish the clients reason(s) for being there you are likely to be making assumptions and these can easily be incorrect or incomplete.
 So, essentially you are asking, “Why are you here?”

 There are many ways to ask the same question: